atas/ssg/README.md

 2. `cd` into project dir, run `$ composer update`
 3. Run `$ make dev-server` (needs docker)
    Your local php site will be running at **http://localhost:8001**
 4. Add your markdown pages and posts to `./pages` and `./posts`, or .php files anywhere and commit & push to a new repo.
+   * _Ensure `.github` dir from here is included in your new repo._
 * Your site will be alive on GitHub Pages!

 🔴 **IMPORTANT: Your repo name** should be `github-username.github.io` if you want to use GitHub Pages subdomain.
 To